 Archaeological sites are often found under construction sites and their exploration can stop or slow down the construction project.
 Therefore, archaeologists only have a limited time to lead searches in those excavation sites.

-Professional 3D scanners with a large scanning area (sometimes equipped with a GPS for higher precision) allow archaeologists to capture a full site in 3D and obtain a 3D model of the excavation site.
+Terrestrial laser 3D scanners with a large scanning area (sometimes equipped with a GPS or SLAM technology for higher precision) allow archaeologists to capture a full site in 3D and obtain a 3D model of the excavation site.
 It is thus easier to visualize locations of archaeological remains and optimize the excavation site searches.

 High-precision historical research with 3D scanners

-3D models generated with a 3D scanner are often used by researchers, who can zoom-in on the 3D model of the item captured in 3D.
-The high level of details of the 3D scan can be very useful for research purposes, since almost invisible details can be revealed with this technology.
-Working on 3D models instead of original pieces also enable researches to protect light-sensitive artifacts for example.
+3D models generated with a 3D scanner are often used by researchers, who can zoom in on the 3D model of the item captured in 3D.
+The high level of details of the 3D scan can be very useful for research purposes since almost invisible details can be revealed with this technology.
+Working on 3D models instead of original pieces also enables researchers to protect light-sensitive artifacts for example.